 (b) Approach for taking a logical checkpoint: The discussion so far assumed that a logical checkpoint is taken by taking a physical checkpoint and logging subsequently received messages.
-The proposed algorithm can be easily modified to allow a process to use any of the three approaches presented earlier (in Section 3) for establishing a logical checkpoint.
+It is easy to see that the proposed algorithm can be modified to allow a process to use any of the three approaches presented earlier (in Section 3) for establishing a logical checkpoint.
 In fact, different processes may simultaneously use different approaches for establishing a logical checkpoint.